fangtailin/langchain_MR_with_GCP_genai/README.md

 # langchain_MR_with_GCP_Gen_AI

-Almost all LLM APIs have limit on tokens of prompt.
+Almost all LLM APIs have limits on the tokens of prompt.

 GCP: https://cloud.google.com/vertex-ai/docs/generative-ai/learn/models